In the guide

 Disposal of the carcase and waste material

 Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (Scotland) Regulations 2013.
-This is all slaughter waste not destined for human consumption or classed as specified risk material (SRM), including the horns, hides, hooves and blood.
+This is all slaughter waste, including the horns, hides, hooves and blood, that is either or both:

-The owner must stain, store, dispose of, etc the SRM in accordance with the Transmissible Spongiform Encephalopathies (Scotland) Regulations 2010.
-Definitions of SRM will depend on the age of the animal being slaughtered.
+For cattle, sheep and goats, the owner must stain, store, dispose of, etc the SRM in accordance with the Transmissible Spongiform Encephalopathies (Scotland) Regulations 2010.

-The spinal column must not be split; it must be removed whole and disposed of as SRM.
+The spinal cord must not be split; it must be removed whole and disposed of as SRM.

 Back to top